Speaking Italian: 5 words and phrases you should use when travelling in Sicily

 FOLLOWING THE RIVERA

-A slight variation from the more commonly used ‘andiamo’, amunninni (aa-moo-nin-nee) is the Sicilian way of saying ‘let’s go’.
+A slight variation from the more commonly used ‘andiamo’, amunninni (aa-moo-nin-nee) is the way of saying ‘let’s go’ in Sicilian.
 Best to use this one with friends and people you know, as opposed to the local fisherman or fruit seller!
 They might just give you a peculiar look!

 A common question we ask on a regular basis, ‘unni è’ (oo-nee eh) basically means ‘where is it?’
 Do take note of the intonation used, as this makes a huge difference in saying it correctly.